ThatGoddess/Coordinated-Movement/readme.txt

 ------------------------------------------------------

 But fine, let's look at what you have to do to make this work.
-And good news, most of what can be automated is.
+And good news, most of what can be automated, is.
 For the first time setup all you have to do is:

 > Load the library into your game
 > Under 	game -> Features,		turn on In-Room descriptions
 > Under 	game -> Room Description 	turn off auto-descriptions

 ------------------------------------------------------